 The average patient with a rare disease visits 8 physicians and receives 2 to 3 misdiagnoses before being correctly diagnosed.
-On average, this takes 7.6 years.
-12 In rare and currently incurable disease such as Juvenile Batten, lack of a diagnosis or misdiagnoses increases family stress, is time-consuming, expensive, can result in mistreatment, and prevents access to family support and education services.
+On average, this takes 7.6 years.12 In rare and currently incurable disease such as juvenile Batten, the lack of a diagnosis or misdiagnoses can increase family stress, is time-consuming, expensive, can result in mistreatment, and can prevent access to family support, education and other services.

 - Blindness or vision problems in previously healthy children between 5 and 10 years old,